ekke/ekkesSHAREexample/README.md

 1. HowTo share Files from Qt Mobile App with other Apps on Android and iOS

-2. HowTo open Qt Mobile App from other Apps: the Android part is nearly done, iOS coming soon
+2. HowTo open Qt Mobile App from other Apps on Android and iOS

 !!! not production ready !!!

 !!! please set Permission WRITE_EXTERNAL_STORAGE on Android 6+ !!!

+!!! please use Target SDK 23 on Android !!!

 ## 1. HowTo share Files from Qt Mobile App with other Apps on Android and iOS